LLNL/Caliper/_sources/build.txt

 ================================

 Building and installing Caliper requires cmake and a current C++11-compatible Compiler.
+GNU 4.8 and greater, and LLVM clang 3.7 and greater are known to work.
 Unpack the source distribution and proceed as follows:

 .. code-block:: sh